 Branding and identity class.
 Through independent and group case studies and design projects, students will explore solutions for developing effective and meaningful identity systems.
-Prerequisite(s): DES 2230 with a grade of (B-) or higher.

 DES 3340 - Web Design I (4)

 Aesthetics, methodologies, and tools of web design.
 Students will learn to balance technical skills with artistic skills to create web pages that are conceptually interesting, easily navigable, visually pleasing, and functional.